sumayajassim/project-2-auth/readme.md

 # How to Build this App from Scratch

-The following instructions will help you recreate this repo from scratch, should you choose to do this.
+This repo is a finished app.
+If you'd like to recreate this repo from scratch, the following instructions will help you.

 ## Part 0: Scaffolding the app
 Set up a new node/express app for your project 2